 There you go!
 Beautiful, easy, stuffed pork chops.
 They are loaded with flavor from all the seasonings in the stuffing mix.

-If you love this recipe and would love to see more be sure to sign up for my Free Weekly Newsletter.
-You can also follow me on Facebook, Instagram, and Twitter.
+If you love this recipe and would love to see more be sure to sign up for my Bi-Weekly Newsletter.
+You can also follow me on Facebook, Instagram, and Pinterest.
 I’d love to have you join my Nest!

 Have a Great Week!
 Remember…stuff pork chops…don’t tell strangers to stuff it! 😉 Life will be much tastier if you do!